great-expectations/great_expectations/docs/docusaurus/docs/core/customize_expectations/define_a_custom_expectation_class.md

    The attributes that can be overriden correspond to the parameters required by the base Expectation.
 These can be referenced from the [Expectation Gallery](https://greatexpectations.io/expectations).

-   In this example, we specify that the default column for `ExpectValidPassengerCount` is `passenger_count` and the default range is between `1` and `6`:
+   In this example, the default column for `ExpectValidPassengerCount` is set to `passenger_count` and the default value range for the column is defined as between `1` and `6`:

    ```python title="Python"
    class ExpectValidPassengerCount(ExpectColumnValueToBeBetween):